-The minimum visibility for which the instrument can still track the fringes reliably is about 5%.
-The science channel will reach saturation at the minimum offered DIT at $K = -1^m$ for medium spectral resolution and at a K-band magnitude of $K = -2^m$ for high spectral resolution.
+resolution and at $K = -2^m$ for high spectral resolution.
 Observations in high spectral resolution and split polarisation up to $K = -4^m$ have been achieved and can be proposed in that set-up.

 With the UTs, GRAVITY operates in conjunction with the MACAO or CIAO adaptive optics systems.
-MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V = 16^m$.
+MACAO (Multi-Application Curvature Adaptive Optics) is a curvature adaptive optics system working at visible wavelength and has a limiting magnitude of $V=16^m$.
 Alternatively, CIAO (Coudé Infrared Adaptive Optics) is an infrared adaptive optics system.
-Operational limits of MACAO and CIAO for on- and off-axis guiding can be found in the VLTI user manual.
+Operational limits of MACAO and CIAO for on- and off-axis guiding as well as criteria to decide on which system to chose can be found in the VLTI user manual.